Theresa May: Economic policy

 Prior to her premiership, May outlined plans to backtrack on the longstanding government plan to achieve a surplus by 2020, following the UK's withdrawal from the European Union.
-With uncertainty surrounding the economic outlook, Chancellor of the Exchequer Phillip Hammond has suggested that the government's Autumn Statement may be used to "reset" economic policy.
+With uncertainty surrounding the economic outlook, Chancellor of the Exchequer Philip Hammond has suggested that the government's Autumn Statement may be used to "reset" economic policy.

 In 2015, while May was Home Secretary, an 18% funding cut in the police force had taken place with the loss of around 20,000 police officers.
 Before the Manchester Arena bombing and after the Paris attacks, she was warned by a Manchester senior police officer that the cuts in the force and community policing risked terror attacks in the city due to the lack of resources to undertake proper intelligence and anti-terrorist measures.

 In May and Hammond's 2017 budget, continued government policies were confirmed regarding freezing benefits.

 May's government published a Green Paper in November 2016 which considered forcing companies to reveal the difference between what their CEOs are paid and what their ordinary workers are paid.
 On 1 January 2019 new regulations came into force for UK listed companies with over 250 employees to annually disclose the ratio of their CEO's pay to the median, lower quartile, and upper quartile pay of their UK employees.

 Workers' representatives

 Before her premiership began, May said that she planned to have workers represented on company boards, saying "If I'm prime minister ... we're going to have not just consumers represented on company boards, but workers as well."
 May aimed to put workers' and consumers' representatives on boards to make them more accountable.
 Nils Pratley, a journalist at The Guardian, wrote in July "Fundamental principles of Britain's boardroom governance are being rethought.
 It is a very welcome development.
 In the more enlightened quarters of the UK corporate world, they can see that boardroom pay has eroded trust in business."
-Workers' representatives it appeared, would have made UK companies more like those in Germany and France.
+Workers' representatives, it appeared, would have made UK companies more like those in Germany and France.
 May was accused of backtracking in November 2016 when she said that firms would not be forced to adopt the proposal, saying "there are a number of ways in which that can be achieved".

-Environment
+Environmental policy

 Following the impact of Blue Planet II in 2017, the May administration outlined plans to approve further green policy.
 A particular focus has been on plastic and its impact on the environment.
+Her government's "25 Year Environment Plan" was published in January 2018: targets were set for achievement of a number of environmental benefits with dates ranging from 2025 to 2060.
 In March 2018, May announced plans for a plastic deposit scheme modelled on a similar policy in Norway to boost recycling.